Domain Generalization via Nuclear Norm Regularization: Introduction

 \section{Introduction}

 Making machine learning models reliable under distributional shifts is crucial for real-world applications such as autonomous driving, health risk prediction, and medical imaging.
 This motivates the area of domain generalization, which aims to obtain models that generalize to unseen domains, e.g., different image backgrounds or different image styles, by learning from a limited set of training domains.
 To improve model robustness under domain shifts, a plethora of algorithms have been recently proposed~\cite{zhang2018mixup,bahng2020learning, wang2020heterogeneous, luo2020generalizing, yao2022improving}.
 In particular, methods that learn invariant feature representations (class-relevant patterns) or invariant predictors~\cite{arjovsky2019invariant} across domains demonstrate promising performance both empirically and theoretically~\cite{ganin2016domain, li2018deep, sun2016deep, li2018domain}.
 Despite this, it remains challenging to improve on empirical risk minimization (ERM) when evaluating a broad range of real-world datasets~\cite{gulrajani2021in, koh2021wilds}.
 Notice that ERM is a reasonable baseline method since it must use invariant features to achieve optimal in-distribution performance.
 It has been empirically shown \cite{rosenfeld2022domain} that ERM already learns ``invariant" features sufficient for domain generalization, which means these features are only correlated with the class label, not domains or environments.

 Although competitive in domain generalization tasks, the main issue ERM faces is that the invariant features it learns can be arbitrarily mixed: environmental features are hard to disentangle from invariant features.
 Various regularization techniques that control empirical risks across domains have been proposed~\cite{arjovsky2019invariant,krueger2020out,rosenfeld2021risks}, but few directly regularize ERM, motivating this work.
+One desired property to improve ERM is disentangling the invariant features from the mixtures.
+As low-dimensional structures prevail in deep learning, a natural way to achieve this is to identify the subset of solutions from ERM with minimal information retrieved from training domains by controlling the rank.
+This parsimonious method may avoid domain overfitting.
+We are interested in the following question: